postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 APIs in the Private API Network are visible to logged-in users who are a part of your Postman team.
 Users who aren't a part of your team can't find or access these APIs.

 > As a quality control measure, your team can turn on an [optional approval process workflow](#using-the-approval-process-workflow) in which only designated users can add APIs to the Private API Network.
-If your team does not use the optional approval process workflow, any user who has an Editor role for an API can [add it to the Private API Network](#adding-your-apis).
+If your team doesn't use the optional approval process workflow, any user who has an Editor role for an API can [add it to the Private API Network](#adding-your-apis).

 <img alt="Private API Network" src="https://assets.postman.com/postman-docs/private-api-network-v9.jpg"/>